vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

        Refer to: `Set up readthedocs <https://tml.readthedocs.io/en/latest/readthedocs.html>`_
    * - \-\-env CHIP=--chip--
      - This is the chip family of your OS.
+   * - \-\-env EXTERNALPORT=--externalport--
+     - This is the external port that you can use when making an external

+       connection to your TML solution running in TSS Dev environment.
    * - \-\-env SOLUTIONEXTERNALPORT=--solutionexternalport--
      - This is the external port that you can use when making an external connection to your TML solution